Safe: Specifications

 It is often possible to open a safe without access to the key or knowledge of the combination; this activity is known as safe-cracking and is a popular theme in heist films.

-A diversion safe, or hidden safe, is a safe that is made from an otherwise ordinary object such as a book, a candle, a can, or even a wall outlet plug.
+A diversion safe, or hidden safe, is a safe that is made from an otherwise ordinary object such as a book, a candle, a can, or wall outlet.
 Valuables are placed in these hidden safes, which are themselves placed inconspicuously (for example, a book would be placed on a book shelf).

-Fire resistant record protection equipment consists of self-contained devices that incorporate insulated bodies, doors, drawers or lids, or non-rated multi-drawer devices housing individually rated containers that contain one or more inner compartments for storage of records.
+Fire-resistant record protection equipment consists of self-contained devices that incorporate insulated bodies, doors, drawers or lids, or non-rated multi-drawer devices housing individually rated containers that contain one or more inner compartments for storage of records.
 These devices are intended to provide protection to one or more types of records as evidenced by the assigned Class rating or ratings; Class 350 for paper, Class 150 for microfilm, microfiche other and photographic film and Class 125 for magnetic media and hard drives.

-These types of enclosures can be rated for periods of ½-, 1-, 2- and 4-hour durations.

-In addition, these enclosures may be rated for their impact resistance, should the safe fall a number of feet to a lower level or have debris fall upon it during a fire.
+Enclosures of this type are typically rated to protect contents for 1/2, 1, 2, or 4 hours; they will not protect indefinitely.
+They may also be rated for their resistance to impact should the safe fall a specified distance onto a hard surface, or have debris fall upon it during a fire.

-Burglary resistant safes are rated as to their resistance to the type of tools to be used in their attack and also the duration of the attack.
+Burglary-resistant safes are rated as to their resistance to various types of tools and the duration of the attack.

-The attack durations are for periods of 15 minutes, 30 minutes and 60 minutes.

-Safes can also contain hardware that automatically dispenses cash or validates bills as part of an automated cash handling system.
+Safes can contain hardware that automatically dispenses cash or validates bills as part of an automated cash handling system.